 Questions?

-If you have any questions regarding the application form or if you need assistance, please contact international@uef.fi.
+If you have any questions regarding the application form or if you need assistance, please contact [email protected].

 Be sure to read through the calls for applications carefully.
 NB!
 The exact dates of the exchange will be according to the host university’s schedule.
 Students are expected to be abroad for the full extent of the host university’s semester.

 Remember to discuss with your departmental coordinator to make sure exchange studies can be included into your degree.
+Students from outside the EU/EEA should also discuss with their degree programme coordinator if exchange studies would delay their graduation and/or affect their tuition fees.

 During the application period, students may apply for a total of 1 or 2 exchange programmes/host institutions between programmes.
 Students can only be selected for one exchange programme/host institution at a given time.